Not a nice subject, but it needs to be looked at.

 What did Jesus mean?

-This has been the most common belief among christians for most of the history of christianity.
-It is based on a literal interpretation of the words ‘eternal fire’ and ‘eternal punishment’ in Matthew 25:41, 46, and several verses in Revelation, for example 14:9-11: ‘tormented … for ever and ever’.
+This view, commonly called Eternal Conscious Torment, has been the most common belief among christians for most of the history of christianity.
+It is based on a literal (and actually inaccurate) interpretation of the words ‘eternal fire’ and ‘eternal punishment’ in Matthew 25:41, 46, and several verses in Revelation, for example 14:9-11: ‘tormented … for ever and ever’.
 Thus the two key points are consciousness of punishment and unending duration.

 It is worth noting that in none of the 10 occasions that Jesus mentions the threat of ‘gehenna’ does he infer that it is everlasting, and in several he suggests otherwise.
 Thus while the idea of judgment is fundamental to Jesus’ teaching, the idea that punishment endures forever can be inferred from only one or two sayings, and, as we shall see, is not the most obvious meaning even there.